fkaduk/kobodeck/README.md

 sudo apt-get install qemu-system-arm qemu-user-static binfmt-support e2fsprogs dosfstools
 ```

-The VM covers the ARM binary, Linux/udev event, package layout, network request,
+The VM is exclusively the simulated Kobo device; Readeck lifecycle management
+stays in the host-side Go test.
+This smoke test covers VM boot and authenticated
-and FAT32 storage.
-It does not emulate Nickel, Kobo's Wi-Fi chipset, suspend, or
+guest-to-host Readeck connectivity.
+It does not yet install or run Kobodeck or
-the firmware updater, so release testing should still include a real reader.
+test the udev Wi-Fi trigger.

 ### manual testing before release